Opentrons/Protocols/protocols/ff5763/README.md

 ---

 ### Protocol Steps
-1. 20ul of Master Mix is transfered from PCR tubes in slot 1's temperature module to slot 2's samples.
+1. 20ul of Master Mix is transferred from PCR tubes in slot 1's temperature module to slot 2's samples.
 Tips will be changed each time

 ### Process
 1. Input your protocol parameters above.